 - Start with a template to make a Netlify CMS-enabled site of your own.

 - Configure your existing site by following a tutorial or checking configuration options.

-- Ask questions and share ideas in the Netlify CMS community on Gitter.
+- Ask questions and share ideas in the Netlify CMS community chat.

 - Get involved in new developments and become a contributor.